mitchellkwong/IBM-quantum-challenge/README.md

 ## Exercise 4: Circuit Decomposition
 Decomposition of a Unitary matrix into a circuit of `U3` and `CX` gates within a small error margin.
+With some insight, a hadamard transform is performed to simplify the compiled circuit.
 Additional constraints are encouraged to minimize gate usage and error propagation on NISQ systems.